Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Subspace Methods in MIMO Radar

-In the above, we elaborate a standard MUSIC method, which would compute AoAs and ToAs successively \cite{oh2015low,Trees2001Optimum}, i.e. via a 1-D pseudo-spectrum.
-Besides, there is also another 2-D MUSIC algorithm, which is able to estimate $K$ ToAs and AoAs jointly at once \cite{odendaal1994two,Belfiori2013Application}, e.g. via the SVD on an extended $MN\times MN$ covariance matrix.

-In the following, we are devoted to reduce the time complexity of the 1-D MUSIC method.
-As discussed aove, its complexity comes mainly from the matrix decomposition of a large covariance $\S$, which is measured by $\OM (M^3)$; and meanwhile, there is no parrel algorithm to accelerate it.
-Despite the high-resolution automotive sensing with massive-MIMO radars, the computation latency would be too long ($>100$ ms for $M>500$), by potentially causing disastrous results.
+In practice, the pseudo-spectrum $P_{\text{music}}(\theta)$ needs to be computed for every $\theta \in \{ \theta_0, \cdots , \theta_{L-1} \}$.
+The computation of the whole pseudo-spectrum $P_{\text{music}}(\theta)$ requires a time complexity $\OM (MKL)$.
+Fortunately, $P_{\text{music}}(\theta)$ can be evaluated in a highly efficient manner~\cite{roy1989esprit,Li2021Fast}, which is hence out of the scope of this work.
+In the following, we are interested in the fast computation of a signal subspace $\U_K$.
+As seen, the involved complexity mainly comes from the decomposition of large covariance $\S$, which is measured by $\OM (M^3)$; and more importantly, there is no parallel algorithm to accelerate it.
+Thus, despite its high-resolution in automotive sensing, the processing latency of subspace methods would be intolerable for massive-MIMO radars, e.g. $>100$ ms for $M>500$.